pvsolutions-dev/TinyLink-Public/CONTRIBUTING.md

 ## Code of Conduct

 By contributing, you agree to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
-Let's keep the community welcoming and collaborative.
+As we aim to keep the community welcoming and collaborative.

 ---